Updated July 2022

 Using email to collect payments isn’t just helpful to your customers.
 Adding an email option to your offerings will:

 - Cut down on mailing costs and letter vendor fees.
-Many email solutions cost significantly less than the expenses associated with paper mail.
+Many email solutions cost significantly less than the expenses associated with paper mail for payment requests.

 - Give employees tracking and payment status information.
-Through electronic communications, staff can track whether a message was received, opened, clicked on and more.
+Through electronic communications, staff can access real time reporting or sign up for electronic notifications to track whether a message was received, opened, clicked on and more.

 - Make it simple to share statements or other documents with consumers that they can review while on the phone.
-Agents can send payment terms, outstanding balance information or more to an email address for consumers to immediately review alongside an agent, boosting your trust and transparency.
+Agents can send payment terms, a past due invoice email, balance information or more for consumers to immediately review on the phone with an agent, boosting your trust and transparency.

-After deciding on the correct payment communication tool for your business, your next consideration is which workflows you intend to send by email.
+After deciding on the correct payment communication tool your business will use for payment requests, your next consideration is which workflows you intend to send by email.
 Some of these may be single email templates sent on a one-time basis, but others may require follow-ups or internal monitoring to succeed.

 Those collecting late payments should keep in mind any industry rules that apply to your communications, such as Regulation F. Also think about the digital customer journey, and how the experience will feel to the recipient.
 Consider: